CGPinDC/PoliticalPartyPredictionFromEmail/README.md

 # Political Email Classification

 ## Introduction
 Can a model predict the political ideology of a campaign or PAC from an email?
-A classification model was created using Natural Language Processing (NLP) and machine learning techniques to answer this question.
-This repository provides an overview of the data used, modeling approach, and results along with citations and resources.
+A classification model was created using Natural Language Processing (NLP) and machine learning (ML) techniques to answer this question.
+This repository provides an overview of the data used, modeling approach, and results along with steps for replication.

 ## Project Rationale
 One way political campaigns and organizations contact voters is through email.
-A model that predicts the political ideology (liberal-leaning or conservative-leaning) of an email can act as a tool for voters, political campaigns and organizations alike.
+A model that predicts the political ideology (liberal-leaning or conservative-leaning) of an email can act as a tool for both voters,  and political campaigns alike.

-Voters would benefit from this tool by gaining insight to the ideology of a political email they receive.
-This would be helpful in situations where a political organization, such as a PAC, or a political campaign do not clearly state their political agenda or party affiliation but are asking for financial contributions.

-Political campaigns and organizations would be able to use this tool as a part of their strategic planning for upcoming email campaigns.
-The model would allow campaigns and organizations to assess if the “tone” of their political-ideology is coming across, or target a specific type of voter.
-For example, if an organization's goal is to reach a particular type of voter they can assess if their email matches the recipient’s political ideology as a persuasion tactic.
+For voters, this tool can provide transparency in circumstances where the underlying party-affiliation or agenda of an email is unclear but they are asking for money and your vote.
+For campaigns and organizations, this model can be used before sending an email to see if the email matches the political ideology they are trying to communicate.

 ## Accessing Data
 This repository replies on data from the Princeton Corpus of Political Emails and OpenSecrets.org.